meshplay/meshplay/docs/pages/guides/tutorials/exploring-kubernetes-cronjobs.md

 category: tutorials
 language: en
 list: include
-abstract: "In this tutorial, we will explore how to use Meshery Playground, an interactive live cluster environment, to perform hands-on labs for managing Kubernetes CronJobs."
+abstract: "In this tutorial, we will explore how to use Meshplay Playground, an interactive live cluster environment, to perform hands-on labs for managing Kubernetes CronJobs."
 ---

 Introduction:
 In this tutorial, we will explore Kubernetes CronJobs, a resource that allows you to run jobs periodically at specified intervals.
-We will use Meshery Playground, an interactive live cluster environment, to perform hands-on labs for working with CronJobs in Kubernetes.
+We will use Meshplay Playground, an interactive live cluster environment, to perform hands-on labs for working with CronJobs in Kubernetes.

 Prerequisites:
 - Basic understanding of Kubernetes concepts.
-- Meshery Playground access.
-If you don't have an account, you can sign up at [Meshery Playground](https://meshery.layer5.io/play).
+- Meshplay Playground access.
+If you don't have an account, you can sign up at [Meshplay Playground](https://meshplay.layer5.io/play).

 Lab Scenario: Scheduled Backups using CronJobs